MrGiga/uno-zen/DOCUMENTATION.md

 Putting the files in context:

-- The JS inside `assets/js/src` is compiled into `assets/js/uno.js`
+- The JS inside `assets/js/src/*.coffee`, and some of the vendors in `asset/vendor` are compiled into `assets/js/uno-zen-revised.common.js`
+- The vendors not compiled into `assets/js/uno-zen-revised.common.js` are compiled into `assets/js/uno-zen-revised.post.js`
 - The SCSS (we use [SASS](http://sass-lang.com/)) inside `assets/scss` is compiled into `assets/css/uno.css`
 - We have some static files like `post.hbs`, `tag.hbs`, `default.hbs`, `index.hbs`,... the partials views inside `assets/partials` is used in this views.

-For do it automatically and easily we use [Gulp](http://gulpjs.com/), check `gulpfile.coffee` for know how to we do it.
+For do it automatically and easily we use [Gulp](http://gulpjs.com/), check `gulpfile.js` for know how to we do it.

 ## First Steps

+### Local Development
 For local development you need to have a local Ghost server running.
 It should look like this:

 ```bash